NicholasSperry/RetinaSmartCamera/timelog.md

 ### 16th December 2020
 * *2.5 hours* Trying to decrease the size of the Retinal U-Net latent space.
 Looking into using a ResNet instead for the cortical-to-retinal model.

+### 17th December 2020
+* *2 hours* Trying to get the cortical and retinal skip connections to work in the combined cortical-to-retinal model.

+### 18th December 2020
+* *2 hours* Working on creating an upsampling U-Net to go directly from a cortical image to a retinal image.
+Work in progress...